The Art of Camouflage: Few-Shot Learning for Animal Detection and Segmentation: Related Work

 \subsection{Camouflage Research}

 Given any region (i.e. bounding boxes or polygon masks) presented for an object of interest (i.e. animals or artificial objects) in an image and then they tend to be classified as background, contents in that region can be qualified as camouflaged objects.
-Thus, a camouflaged object is defined as a set of bounding boxes or camouflaged pixels in an image without any further detailed information such as the number of objects or the semantic meaning~\cite{ltnghia-CVIU2019}.
-Although tasks related to camouflaged animals are performed in a wide range of applications, this research field has not been well explored in the literature, especially few-shot learning which is practically suitable to the context of scare data as camouflaged animals.
+Thus, a camouflaged object is defined as a set of bounding boxes or camouflaged pixels in an image without any further detailed information such as the number of objects or the semantic meaning~\cite{ltnghia-CVIU2019}. \hlc[white]{Although tasks related to camouflaged animals can be performed in a wide range of applications such as security systems~\mbox{\cite{zhou2022immune,yu2024deep}}, pollution detection~\mbox{\cite{yu2022floating}}, watermark detection~\mbox{\cite{wang2023non}}}, this research field has not been well explored in the literature, especially few-shot learning which is practically suitable to the context of scare data as camouflaged animals.

 \textbf{Binary camouflage segmentation.} Prior to the advancement of deep neural networks, most of the work exploits identical regions between camouflaged regions and the background by handcrafted or low-level features, specifically based on external characteristics (e.g., color, shape, orientation, and brightness).
-Particularly, early camouflage detection works had attention on the foreground region even when some of its texture was similar to the background~\cite{Galun-ICCV2003, song2010new, Song-ICMT2010, Xue-MTA2016}.
-The foreground was distinguishable from the background via simple features, such as color, intensity, shape, orientation, and edge~\cite{siricharoen2010robust,galun2003texture,kavitha2011efficient,song2010new,xue2016camouflage}.
-A few methods ~\cite{Pan-MAS2011, hou2011detection, Liu-TIP2012, Sengottuvelan-ICETET2008, Yin-PE2011, Gallego-ICIP2014} based on handcrafted low-level features have been proposed for tackling the problem of camouflage detection.
+Particularly, early camouflage detection works had attention on the foreground region even when some of its texture was similar to the background~\cite{Galun-ICCV2003, song2010new, song2010new, Xue-MTA2016}.
+The foreground was distinguishable from the background via simple features, such as color, intensity, shape, orientation, and edge~\cite{siricharoen2010robust,Galun-ICCV2003,kavitha2011efficient,song2010new,Xue-MTA2016}.
+A few methods ~\cite{Pan-MAS2011, Liu-TIP2012, Sengottuvelan-ICETET2008, Yin-PE2011, Gallego-ICIP2014} based on handcrafted low-level features have been proposed for tackling the problem of camouflage detection.
 However, they are effective only for images with a simple and uniform background.
 Thus, their performances are unsatisfactory in camouflaged object segmentation due to the substantial similarity between the foreground and the background.